waput90/JMT.HttpHelper.Core/README.md

     // mime type either JSON or FORM_URL but you can still pass string data here if mimetype are not listed .SetMediaTypeHeader(MimeType.JSON)

+    // multiple custom header you can set more than one custom header if refer example below .SetCustomHeader("HeaderKey1", "HeaderValue1")
+    .SetCustomHeader("HeaderKey2", "HeaderValue2")

     // you can mapped directly the object that you want to pass on the request .RequestDeserialize<TAnyDTO>();